drsrinathsridhar/lapsetools/README.md

 # lapsetools
-Scripts and software for time lapse photography.
+Scripts and software for timelapse photography, including astro timelapses.